Regulation Cortina Snow Run - Short Trail 9,5 km - 24 February 2024 Night run along the Olympic slopes of Cortina d'Ampezzo

 - when the lifts are open it is strictly forbidden to access the ski slopes on foot, which means that it is not possible to make a reconnaissance of the race route.

-The Mini Trail takes the following route: blue piste (easy)
+The Short Trail takes the following route: blue piste (easy)

 Cortina (Corso Italia), Freccia nel Cielo cable car station - Ascent on piste Stries (blue) Colfiere, piste B (blue) Rifugio Col Druscie, descent side piste Pie Tofana (blue), descent piste Muro de ra Cioures (blue) Colfiere, piste Stries (blue) arrival at the Olympic Ice Stadium.

 The race has a total distance of approximately 9,5 km and 555 metres of vertical gain.
 In the event of adverse weather conditions or sub-standard conditions of one or more ski-slopes, an alternative route will be presented during the pre-race briefing at the start.